 You'll stand out

 If you listed your home but it didn’t sell this fall, you may feel that it’s best to wait until spring to try again.
 That mentality is exactly why some homeowners prefer to sell now.
 Because there’s less competition among sellers, homes listed now will stand out.

-Low inventory forces buyers to compete and pay more for a home and you won’t find lower inventory than right before the holidays.
+Low inventory forces buyers to compete and pay more for a home, and you won’t find lower inventory than right before the holidays.
 Check out your local market to see if your home will be one of only a few “for sale” listings in the area.
-If so, keep in mind that you can price it accordingly and avoid the increased activity of spring selling season altogether.
+If so, you may be able to list your home for the right price and avoid the increased activity of the spring selling season altogether.

 Hoping to sell before the holidays hit?

 Home sale prices are remaining steadily strong in our area.
 So, even though the fall and winter months tend to bring fewer home sales, homeowners should be in a strong position to sell this holiday season.

 To begin moving forward with your home sale, reach out to Edina Realty or your agent today.